News – Dr Gullotta scores 30 years of service to the Community!

 A/Prof. Gullotta’s extensive contribution to the profession and community service was highly acknowledged when in 2007 he was appointed Member in the Order of Australia, AM for “service to medicine through a range of executive roles with professional medical associations and as a general practitioner, and to the Italian community”.

-In 2017 he was elected to the Committee of the Dante Alighieri Society of Sydney ,which was founded in Sydney in 1896, and with his proud Sicilian heritage he looks forward to fostering and promoting Italian Culture and Language within the Australian community.
+He is a past Councillor of the Dante Alighieri Society of Sydney, which was founded in Sydney in 1896, and with his proud Sicilian heritage he continues to foster and promote Italian Culture and Language within the Australian community.

 Dr Gullotta believes it’s the variety in general practice as well as the rest of his interests that keeps him so active.